 In cases where there is an underrepresentation of researchers working on particular cancer types, and therefore too few applications being submitted, Cancer Research UK may set a new strategic priority: increasing research efforts in that cancer type.
 Here, the organisation will work with the research community to help stimulate it and encourage more research applications in this area.

 You can elect to see your legacy gift used to fund research into a particular cancer, by an expression of wishes as part of your Will, where you state that wherever possible you would like your legacy gift to be used for research into oesophageal cancer, for example.
 This is called restricting the gift.
 As the beneficiary, we will always strive to honour that wish.
 If in the future if we are no longer researching that area of cancer as there was a greater need in a different area, we can redirect the funds to another vital area of research that needs it."

-I will have very little to leave as my small nuclear family will necessarily always come first, particularly as I now finally have a long awaited and cherished little grandson whose future I will definitely want to help towards.
-I just wondered if even a very small donation to CRUK would be helpful or might seem too embarrassing paltry and mean to even consider?
+I will have very little to leave as my small family will necessarily always come first, particularly as I now finally have a long awaited and cherished little grandson whose future I will definitely want to help towards.
+I just wondered if even a very small donation to Cancer Research UK would be helpful or might seem too embarrassing paltry and mean to even consider?

 "Every gift – no matter how big or small – matters enormously.
-Cancer Research UK does not receive any government funding and we rely on people’s generosity to continue our life-saving work.
+Cancer Research UK relies on people’s generosity to continue our life-saving work.
 Around a third of our pioneering research is funded by gifts left to us in Wills so it is so important that people continue supporting us in this way to enable us to keep up the pace of our work in the future."

-Find out more about leaving a gift to Cancer Research UK in your Will here.
+To find out more about leaving a gift to Cancer Research UK in your Will, please visit cruk.org/legacy.

-If anyone has any further questions about leaving a legacy gift to Cancer Research UK, please contact their supporter services anytime on [email protected].
+If anyone has any further questions about leaving a legacy gift to Cancer Research UK, please contact its supporter services anytime on [email protected].